kperdlich/kperdlich.github.io/_posts/2014-7-14-Bringing-Minecraft-to-the-Nintendo-Wii.md

 Back in 2015, a friend of mine mentioned that there had been a few attempts in the homebrew community to run Minecraft on the Nintendo Wii, known as Wiicraft.
 Unfortunately, these attempts hadn't succeeded due to the console's limited hardware capabilities.
 Despite not owning a Wii or playing Minecraft at the time, I found myself immediately drawn to the challenge.
-The idea of running a voxel-based world on such a limited platform was fascinating, to say the least, and sounded like a fun challenge.
+The idea of running a voxel-based world on such a limited platform was fascinating and sounded like a fun challenge.

-A year prior, I had delved into graphics programming with OpenGL (specifically the Fixed Function Pipeline) and C++.
+A year earlier, I had started learning graphics programming with OpenGL and C++.
 This helped a lot since the graphics API on the Wii, known as GX, shares similarities with OpenGL.
 Given that the name Wiicraft was already taken, I called my project WoxelCraft.